 As for where she belongs, Shaima is not a patriot of any country.
 She feels happiness and sorrow for each equally, and not just for the familiar three.
 Her heart aches for all of humanity, regardless of race and place.
 “Being rootless has made me more humanly connected to this world than any other label could.
 I am truly grateful for that,” she says.

 Click here to find out more about the Third Culture Co.

 The views of the authors and writers who contribute to Sekka, and the views of the interviewees who are featured in Sekka, do not necessarily reflect the views and opinions of Sekka, its parent company, its owners, employees and affiliates.

-Sharifa Al Badi is a published writer and author from the magical lands of the Sultanate of Oman.
+Sharifa Al Badi is a published writer and author from the magical lands of Oman.
 She has written for Esquire ME, Khaleejesque and The Culture Trip.
 She is also the author of “Themis Aella & The Magical Forest” and “50 Things To Know As An Adult.”